There are four candidates running for the 2020 Democratic nomination. President Trump has also picked up one Republican challenger.

 Caucuses: Private meetings run by political parties.
 Participants divide themselves into groups according to the candidate they support, with undecided voters forming into a group of their own.
 Each group then gives speeches that support its candidate and tries to persuade others to join its group.
 At the end of the caucus, party organizers count the voters in each candidate’s group and calculate how many delegates each candidate has won.

 State Primaries: Run by state and local governments.
-Voting occurs through secret ballot.
+Voting occurs through a secret ballot.